DallanQ/lost_ruins_of_arnak/QA.md

 [exile](https://boardgamegeek.com/thread/2555281/exile)

 > Certain item cards allow you to exile it to gain an effect.
-Do you need to do something which gives an exile symbol to gain this effect or does playing the card by itself give you the ability to exile it?
+Do you need to do something which gives an exile symbol to gain this effect?
+Or does playing the card by itself give you the ability to exile it?

 You do not need to use an exile action from another source.
 When you play a card that has the text "Exile this card to gain X," simply playing the card allows you to exile it for its effect as part of that action.